20tcampa/london_bikes/README.md

 # london_bikes
-This was my very first data science project.
-I used a Kaggle dataset about London bike-sharing services to do basic cleaning and creating visualizations.
+This was the very first data science project I ever did.
+It was a guided project on YouTube where you did some basic Python code and then created visualizations on Tableau.
+Since I do not have access to Tableau, I instead chose to do all the visualizations on PowerBI independently.